Continuing Education Credit

 Texas Nurses Association

-Nursing contact hours have been applied for through the Texas Nurses Association, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nursing contact hours will be applied for through the Texas Nurses Association, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 The Texas Nurses Association (TNA) is a statewide, membership-based association of registered nurses (RNs).
 Founded in 1907, TNA is the oldest professional nursing association in Texas.
 TNA continually strives to ensure that high-quality, continuing nursing education (CNE) is available for Texas nurses.
 TNA’s ANCC-approved accreditation body reviews CNE programs and providers to assure that they meet national criteria for CNE.